marcoparrone/i18n/README.md

 ## Using the translations

-The translation are available in the text instance variable.
+The translations are available in the text instance variable.

-for examlple, inside a custom react component, this method reloads the strings:
+for example, inside a custom react component, this method reloads the strings:

 ```js
 const defaultText = require ('./en.json');